Business Energy | Pass-through Energy Contract Explained

 A pass-through contract can be very advantageous if you fully understand how to use them to your advantage, but they can also cost you a lot more, if not correctly managed.

-At troocost.com we do not hide our fees in your unit rate and get the same flat fee from every supplier that accepts your supply.
+At troocost.com we do not hide our fees in your unit rate.
 We are, therefore, truly independent and make sure you get the very best deal.
 This, of course, means making sure you fully understand your contract.

 Why not use our benchmarking service today.
 We will analyse your usage and current contract before supplying you with the best prices the market has to offer.
 No funny business or hidden costs just straightforward pricing direct from the suppliers.